 First Nations Public Art to Enhance Johnson Street Parkade

 In August 2015, City Council selected a Vancouver-based, mother and son Musqueam First Nation artist team, Susan Point and Thomas Cannell, for their Woven Together proposal to create contemporary First Nations artwork to enhance the exterior of the Johnson Street Parkade.
 The artwork was installed in July.
 Learn more.

 Artists and Youths Create Community Colour

-Six local artists and 18 youth have been selected to beautify six graffiti hotspots downtown and in Victoria neighbourhoods.
 A partnership between the City of Victoria and the United Way Greater Victoria, the Create Community Colour Mural program matched a professional artist with two or more youth ages 14 - 20 to collaboratively produce 10 colourful murals.
 Learn more.